-In connection with the Spin-Off, we will enter into the Credit Arrangement pursuant to which we will incur \$300 million of indebtedness.
+As discussed above, in connection with the Spin-Off, BroadbandSPV will enter into the Margin Loan Agreement, pursuant to which BroadbandSPV will borrow \$320 million prior to the completion of the Spin-Off and will have \$80 million available to be drawn.
 As a result of this significant indebtedness, our company may:

-- Experience increased vulnerability to general adverse economic and industry conditions; - Be required to dedicate a substantial portion of its cash flow from operations to principal and interest payments on its indebtedness, thereby reducing the availability of cash flow to fund working capital, capital expenditures, strategic acquisitions and investments and other general corporate purposes; - · Be handicapped in its ability to optimally capitalize and manage the cash flow for its businesses; and - Be exposed to the risk of increased interest rates with respect to any variable rate portion of its indebtedness.
+- Experience increased vulnerability to general adverse economic and industry conditions; - Be required to dedicate a substantial portion of its cash flow from operations to principal and interest payments on its indebtedness, thereby reducing the availability of cash flow to fund working capital, capital expenditures, strategic acquisitions and investments and other general corporate purposes; - Be handicapped in its ability to optimally capitalize and manage the cash flow for its businesses; and - Be exposed to the risk of increased interest rates with respect to any variable rate portion of its indebtedness.

 In addition, it is possible that we may need to incur additional indebtedness in the future.
 If new debt is added to the current debt levels, the risks described above could intensify.
-For additional limitations on our company's ability to potentially service our direct debt obligations, see "We are a holding company, and we could be unable to obtain cash in amounts sufficient to service our financial"

-obligations or meet our other commitments" and "We do not have access to the cash that Charter generates from its operating activities" above.
+For additional limitations on our company's ability to potentially service our direct debt obligations, see "We are a holding company, and we could be unable to obtain cash in amounts sufficient to service our financial obligations or meet our other commitments" and "We do not have access to the cash that Charter generates from its operating activities" above.
+Also, please see "Description of Certain Indebtedness-Margin Loan" for a description of the Margin Loan Agreement and our payment obligations thereunder.